Quality Control and Inspection for CNC Machined Parts

 Requested documents and when they matter

 Document scope should be defined by the part risk, the downstream customer requirement and the release decision the buyer needs to make.
+Buyers asking for an inspection report CNC machining package or a material certificate CNC machining package should define that scope before release planning starts.

 | Document | Usually requested when |